SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Method

 Forward and inverse projections are computed using the GPU-accelerated \texttt{torch-radon} library \cite{torch_radon}.
-To improve data efficiency during training, we generate synthetic reconstructions along all three principal axes, with independent sampling of acquisition parameters for each orientation.
+To reduce the overhead of phantom generation and voxelization during training, forward and limited-angle backprojections are generated along all three principal axes, with acquisition parameters sampled independently for each orientation.
+During inference, only a single axis is used, as the missing-wedge artifact is specific to that projection direction.

 On consumer-grade hardware, generating a typical volume takes approximately 15 seconds, with the exact runtime depending on the number of cells.
 Each run yields around 350 triplets, consisting of a phantom, its segmentation, and a noisy reconstruction.
-Hardware specifications are listed in Appendix~\ref{app:hardware}, and Table~\ref{tab:runtime} provides a breakdown of runtimes for different cell counts.
+Table~\ref{tab:runtime} provides a breakdown of runtimes for different cell counts.

-Phantom generation scales more than linearly with the number of cells due to the organization step, which requires solving the optimization problem in (\ref{eq:placement_opt}).
-Voxelization time depends on the number of ellipsoids to be added.
-Noise injection in phantom space is relatively slow, primarily due to I/O overhead from loading precomputed ice crack and Perlin noise volumes.
-However, this overhead can be reduced when sampling many phantoms in succession, as the volumes are cached in memory.
-The runtime of these operations scales with the resolution of the data, which is kept constant throughout.
-The reconstruction stage, which includes forward projection, noise and artifact injection, and backprojection, scales with the number of projections.
-The final normalization step scales with the total data size.
+Phantom generation scales superlinearly with the number of cells due to the spatial organization step, which solves the optimization problem in (\ref{eq:placement_opt}).
+Voxelization time depends on the number of ellipsoids generated.
+Noise injection in phantom space is dominated by I/O overhead from loading precomputed ice crack and Perlin noise volumes, though this overhead amortizes across successive phantom generations when volumes are cached in memory.
+These operations scale with phantom resolution, held constant at $512 \times 512 \times 512$.
+The reconstruction stage, comprising forward projection, noise and artifact injection, and backprojection, scales with the number of projections.
+Final intensity normalization scales with volume resolution.